 The Moon is the closest cosmic body at which space discovery can be attempted and documented.
 It is also a promising test bed to demonstrate technologies required for deep-space missions.
-Chandrayaan 2 attempts to foster a new age of discovery, increase our understanding of space, stimulate the advancement of technology, promote global alliances, and inspire a future generation of explorers and scientists.
+Chandrayaan-2 aims for enhancing our understanding of the Moon, stimulate the advancement of technology, promote global alliances and inspire a future generation of explorers and scientists.

-What are the scientific objectives of Chandrayaan 2?
-Why explore the Lunar South Pole?
+What are the scientific objectives of Chandrayaan 2 ?
+Why was the Lunar South Pole targetted for exploration?

 Moon provides the best linkage to Earth’s early history.
 It offers an undisturbed historical record of the inner Solar system environment.
-Though there are a few mature models, the origin of Moon still needs further explanations.
-Extensive mapping of lunar surface to study variations in lunar surface composition is essential to trace back the origin and evolution of the Moon.
-Evidence for water molecules discovered by Chandrayaan-1, requires further studies on the extent of water molecule distribution on the surface, below the surface and in the tenuous lunar exosphere to address the origin of water on Moon.
+Though there are a few mature models, further explanations were needed to understand the origin of the Moon.
+Extensive mapping of lunar surface to study variations in lunar surface were essential to trace back the origin and evolution of the Moon.
+Evidence for water molecules discovered by Chandrayaan-1, required further studies on the extent of water molecule distribution on the surface, below the surface and in the tenous lunar exosphere to address the origin of water on Moon.

-The lunar South Pole is especially interesting because of the lunar surface area here that remains in shadow is much larger than that at the North Pole.
-There is a possibility of the presence of water in permanently shadowed areas around it.
+The Lunar South pole is especially interesting because of the lunar surface area that remains in shadow is much larger than that at the North Pole.
+There could be a possibility of presence of water in permanently shadowed areas around it.
 In addition, South Pole region has craters that are cold traps and contain a fossil record of the early Solar System.

 Launcher and the Spacecraft